-Oh why do I love the blue so much?!
-‘Not quite sure, but I don’t really want this to be considered as ‘tie dye’.
-Visions of a full rainbow of colours is not my idea of a sophisticated design of dyeing.
-Think of this as the ‘cousin’ of Shibori; The New Modern Tie Dye.
+Oh, how I love blue!?!
+‘Not quite sure why, but I don’t really think this should be considered as ‘tie dye’.
+Visions of a full rainbow colours is not my idea of a sophisticated design dyeing.
+Think of this as the ‘cousin’ of Shibori; The New Modern Tie Dye Instructions

 The Marvellous Colour:

-When I first embarked on dyeing I sadly used some department store dye before I discovered the awesome ‘Fibre Reactive Dyes‘!
-It has been my ‘go to’ dye when I want easy use and permanent results.
+When I first embarked on tie-dye projects I sadly used some department store dye before I discovered the awesome ‘Fibre Reactive Dyes‘!
+It has been my ‘go to’ dye when I want ‘easy’ use and super permanent results.
+Be careful when buying tie dye kits as well.

 Blue becomes a tint (lighter) without looking wimpy as red would.
-It always looks fresh and clean, probably since it is so cool.
+It always looks fresh and clean, probably since it is such a cool colour.
 No one has ever really found a better colour for blue jeans in all those years so I am going with that!

-The small jars do yield a lot (3/4 ounce) but 1 pound will make me happy for quiet a long while!
+The small jars do yield a lot (3/4 ounce) of dye powder but 1 pound will make me happy for quiet a long while!

-Be aware that this dye can only be used on natural cellulose fibres like cotton, rayon, bamboo, linen, tencel. (wool under acidic conditions)
+Be aware that this dye can only be used on natural cellulose fibres like cotton, rayon, hemp, bamboo, linen, tencel. (wool or silk (protein) can be used under acidic conditions) It will not dye polyester fabric, however it will dye a lighter colour if it is a blend of cotton and polyester.

-This method is different than the usual method of making diluted dye mixtures, it involves applying a diluted solution of soda ash that has been heated to activate the dry dye.
+This one-step method is different than the usual method of making diluted dye mixtures, it involves applying a hot diluted solution of soda ash that has been heated to activate the dry dye.

 The Amazing Sinew:

-Get yourself some Sinew, as it is the absolute best way to get some awesome ties.
+At firs I used elastic or rubber bands but have since given up on that.
+They break too easily and can not be tight enough to get some strong definition in prints.
+Get yourself some Sinew, as it is the absolute best way to get really tight ties.
 It is waxed and artificial but can also be reused.

 The Hot Modern Tie Dye Setup: